 The Road Races will take place on spectacular circular routes in and around Bergen.
 The Men’s Elite Road Race will start in Øygarden against the beautiful backdrop of the sea and the coastal landscape.
 This setting will guarantee a magical atmosphere for the crowds, the cyclists and, not least, those watching at home when the UCI Road World Championships in Bergen 2017 conclude with the Men’s Elite Road Race on the last weekend of the championships.
 The celebration of Norwegian coastal culture is an important feature of Bergen 2017, and there will be a great atmosphere in Øygarden and Fjell during the final weekend of Bergen 2017.
 The highlight will be the climb up ‘Salmon Hill’ to Mount Ulriken.
 There’s a lot to look forward to!

 Download a complete day to day program here.

 TICKETS AND BOOKING

-The arena for the UCI Road World Championships are the streets of Bergen and the areas around the city.
-They are free for everyone.
-There will also be special ‘fan zones’ where people will have access to screens and food & drinks.
-If you want to have a really special experience, you can buy tickets to centrally located ‘hospitality’ areas with TV screens where food & drinks are included.
-Groups and individuals can book rooms and ‘hospitality’ packages at www.bergen2017.no
+The arena for the UCI Road World Championships are the streets of Bergen and the areas surrounding the city.
+They are open for everyone.
+There will also be special ‘fan zones’ where people will have access to screens, seating and food & drink.
+If you want to enjoy an out of the ordinary experience, you can buy VIP tickets for central locations with TV screens where food & drinks are included.
+Groups and individuals can book VIP packages at Bergen2017.no.
+You can book accommodation at visitBergen.com.

 Bryggen is one of Bergen's and Norway's main attractions.
 Bryggen was built after the great fire in 1702 and is included on UNESCO's World Heritage...